Wisconsin Dells, Wisconsin: Transportation

-Bus

 Greyhound Lines provides intrastate and interstate bus service to Wisconsin Dells on its Chicago - Milwaukee - Madison - Minneapolis route.

-Rail

-The Empire Builder, operated by Amtrak, provides daily rail service from the Wisconsin Dells Amtrak station.
+The Empire Builder and Borealis, operated by Amtrak, provide daily rail service from the Wisconsin Dells station to Chicago, Saint Paul, Portland, or Seattle.
 The station was built in the 1980s in the style of the original station.
 Freight railroad service is provided by the Canadian Pacific Railway under the Soo Line Railroad umbrella.